 And here’s an Ask Andy About Clothes thread on this topic.

-If you have thoughts about this article, we’d love to hear from you.
-Please reach out to us at firstname.lastname@example.org.
+If you have thoughts about this article, please reach out to us at firstname.lastname@example.org.